I was getting ready for another presentation in Las Vegas. I was here in October Friday the 13th, and I am back again.

 Beginning in January, I will be working with a client who is in need of neck rehabilitation.
 The gentleman has disk herniation and bone spurs have formed causing him a degree of pain with neck/shoulder movement.

 Do you have a rehabilitation exercise program designed to deal with such problems.
 If so what is the cost?

 Thanks for your time and any info you have to offer!

-I have been very very slow at replying back to this one.
+I have been very, very slow at replying to this one.

-Let me say it right now, I am working on a neck pain book.
-I am about half way done.
-I just need to work on the exercise side of things.
+Let me say it right now; I am working on a neck pain book.
+I am about halfway done.
+I need to work on the exercise side of things.
 It will be out in the next few weeks.
 I will let you know when the release date is.

-KG, check out the article that I mention above, this will give you some ideas.
+KG, check out the article I mentioned above; this will give you some ideas.

-Plus check out Muscle Imbalances Revealed – Upper Body 2.0 Edition (MIRU).
-I have a section in there where I go through designing a program for the neck and go through a stack of exercises.
+Check out Muscle Imbalances Revealed – Upper Body 2.0 Edition (MIRU).
+I have a section where I design a program for the neck and go through a stack of exercises.
 Here is a clip from my presentation: